 3. Pull your credit report.

 Like viewing your financial transactions, retrieving your credit report is a good way to watch out for signs of identity theft.
 It'll also help you pinpoint any mistakes a creditor or bureau may have made that you can file a dispute to correct.
 Regular monitoring of your credit report can help you keep your credit blemish-free long before you may actually need your credit to apply for something.
+Credit Karma provides free credit monitoring of your Equifax and TransUnion reports, meaning we'll alert you after significant changes are made.

 4. Review your recommendations.